daisybio/ASimulatoR/README.md

-# ass
+# ASimulatoR

-The goal of ass is to simulate RNA-seq reads with alternative splicing events.
+The goal of ASimulatoR is to simulate RNA-seq reads with alternative splicing events.
 The alternative splicing events are well documented and the true origin of each read is used for exon and juntion coverage via a modified version of the bioconductor polyester package.

 ## Installation